 - Womenssoccerfans has a great collection of Spurs Women matchday blogs, charting pretty much every game since the end of 2019 in quite a lot of detail as well as a fair amount of other stuff.
 Current reports are included on this site, but the full set is at the author archive.

 - FAWSL Full-Time – has a dedicated Spurs Women section and lots of up-to-date content.

 - BBC WSL page – with fixtures, videos, tables and stories etc. Not a lot of depth but quite varied.
 And BBC journalist Emma Sanders is usually in the know on transfer gossip.

 - She Kicks – again, loads of content – spanning UK’s leagues.
 A bit more difficult to find Spurs Women content, but it’s there!

 - 90 Minutes – has a decent section on women’s football

 - Her Football Hub – not a lot of Spurs, but some good WSL coverage

 - On her side – some relevant parts, but quite Arsenal focused analysis

-Most main national newspapers now have a women’s football correspondent (has been just one – though this is increasing post-Euros!).
+Most main national newspapers now have a women’s football correspondent (in the past this has been just one – but this is changing/increasing post-Euros!).
 It’s great that they have this, but it does mean that what’s covered and the range of voices is fairly limited and there’s rarely debate or discussion (because that would mean the sole correspondent arguing with themselves).
 That said, the feed on the right-hand sidebar provides links to recent Spurs Women-related news stories.
 You can also find Spurs stuff in local papers (e.g. Hackney Gazette).